 If your plants are flowering profusely and they are not stretching for the sun, then they are planted in a suitable location for them.
-This is how I know my plants are doing well even when I plant them in shade when they should be in the sun.
+This is how I know my plants are doing well, even when I plant them in the shade when they should be in the sun.

 The flower is so pretty!
 It showed up in the spring and was a welcome sight!

 I consider this a bonus groundcover plant.
-Every time I see it, I am thankful for the pretty flowers and it's ability to self propagate (slowly and in a controlled manner).
+Every time I see it, I am thankful for the pretty flowers and their ability to self-propagate (slowly and in a controlled manner).

-Dianthas are rated and sold as annuals in my area.
-But, they keep coming back.
+Dianthus are rated and sold as annuals in my area.
+But they keep coming back.
 Even after harsh winters.
-I LOVE this bright color and I keep splitting this plant and plant it in other areas.
+I LOVE this bright color, and I keep splitting this plant and planting it in other areas.
 A bonus plant because I paid about $2 for a little container holding 6 plants.
 And I've had them for 4 years now!

 Sources for ideas and inspiration